Core Program Area: Character & Leadership Development

 - Encourage young people to take small steps toward positive behavior change.

-In partnerships, with the RGV Food Bank the Boys & Girls Clubs of Edinburg RGV provides healthy meals and snacks to club members.
-In addition to providing hot meals to hungry kids, the Club’s Kids Cafe offer a safe place, where under the supervision of trustworthy staff, a child can get involved in educational, recreational and social activities.
+In partnerships, with the RGV Food Bank, Boys & Girls Clubs of Edinburg RGV provides healthy meals and snacks to club members.
+In addition to providing hot meals to hungry kids, the Club’s Kids Cafe offers a safe place, where under the supervision of trustworthy staff, a child can get involved in educational, recreational and social activities.

 Core Program Area: The Arts